Last updated : February 17, 2025

 The straight dope

-Drugs are everywhere and affect everyone to one degree or another.
+Drugs are everywhere and affect everyone to some degree.

 Employers put drug-free or zero-tolerance policies in place to deter drug use.
 If an employee tests positive for drug use, follow your company policy to the letter.
 Making exceptions to the rule does nothing to create a safe work environment.
 It only opens the door for future HR lawsuits when word gets out.

-Do all you can to help your employee find resources for rehabilitation because, ultimately, it could save their life.
+Do all you can to help the employee find resources for rehabilitation.
 When someone is ready to admit they have a problem, they’ve taken the first small step toward seeking help.
+That is a life-changing decision.

-Is a positive dilute drug test result going to be a game-changer in the life of a drug user?
+Can a positive dilute drug test result be a game-changer in the life of a drug user?
 Let’s hope so.
 Losing your job because you failed in your attempt to “flush” drugs from your body is a pretty loud wake-up call.